Fullchee/notes/docs/glossary.md

 -   what you generate
 -   your team + you vs your team without you
 -   usage example: [Jessica Kerr talk](/soft-skills/forget-velocity-lets-talk-acceleration)
+-   more useful than personal productivity
+    -   shaving yaks is super generative but not productive

 ## H